smattymatty/mathew-storm-site/writing_content/Chapter 15 - The Silence.md

 Keras's face crumpled.

-Sisyphus felt the old, familiar rage, the same anger that had made him chain Death itself, that had made him defy gods and kings and the fundamental nature of reality.
+Sisyphus felt the old, familiar rage, the same anger that had made him chain Death itself, that had made him defy gods and the fundamental nature of reality.
 But he pushed it down, back into the place where he kept such things.
 Rage was useless here.
 Only precision mattered now.

 "Fine," he said.
 "We descend.
-But on one condition."
+But on one condition".

 "You don't make-"